 In 2012, I relocated to San Francisco and began freelance consultancy for a range of non-profits, including Goldman Environmental Prize, Rainforest Action Network and Global Fund for Women.

-For the San Francisco Green Film Festival, I am currently focused on our fundraising strategy; a program to engage audiences in action (Lights!
+For the Green Film Fest, I am currently focused on our fundraising strategy; a program to engage audiences in action (Lights!
 Camera!
 Take Action!); and festival production.
 Join me behind the scenes and follow me @gemgemmy.

 BOARD OF DIRECTORS